joelek/wtf/readme.md

 NB: This project targets TypeScript 4 in strict mode.

 ## Roadmap

 * Write more test cases.
 * Document features and usage.
 * Consider parallel execution of test units.
 * Get rid of await requirement for assert.throws().
+* Implement support for logging and reporting over HTTP.